lerenn/blog/content/posts/building-homelab-lgtm-stack/index.md

 14. **DNS Configuration**: Adding services to `cluster_services` in inventory automatically creates DNS CNAME records, but router configuration must be redeployed to take effect.

-15. **Multi-Tenancy Design**: Use descriptive orgIds (e.g., "foundation", "cryptellation") instead of numeric IDs for better clarity and maintainability.

-16. **Node-Local Scraping**: Each Alloy pod should only scrape its local node's kubelet to avoid duplicate metrics and out-of-order sample errors.
+15. **Node-Local Scraping**: Each Alloy pod should only scrape its local node's kubelet to avoid duplicate metrics and out-of-order sample errors.

-17. **Mimir Endpoints**: Use `mimir-distributor` for ingestion (remote write) and `mimir-gateway` for queries.
+16. **Mimir Endpoints**: Use `mimir-distributor` for ingestion (remote write) and `mimir-gateway` for queries.
 The gateway is not the correct endpoint for ingestion.

-18. **Grafana Custom Headers**: Grafana datasources support custom HTTP headers via `jsonData.httpHeaderName1` and `secureJsonData.httpHeaderValue1` for multi-tenancy support.
+17. **Grafana Custom Headers**: Grafana datasources support custom HTTP headers via `jsonData.httpHeaderName1` and `secureJsonData.httpHeaderValue1` for multi-tenancy support.

-19. **Dashboard Provisioning**: Grafana can automatically provision dashboards from ConfigMaps mounted at `/var/lib/grafana/dashboards` using the `extraConfigmapMounts` feature.
+18. **Dashboard Provisioning**: Grafana can automatically provision dashboards from ConfigMaps mounted at `/var/lib/grafana/dashboards` using the `extraConfigmapMounts` feature.

-20. **Self-Signed CA for Homelab**: A self-signed Certificate Authority is simpler and more flexible than Let's Encrypt for internal-only services.
+19. **Self-Signed CA for Homelab**: A self-signed Certificate Authority is simpler and more flexible than Let's Encrypt for internal-only services.
 No external dependencies, full control over validity periods, and perfect for homelab environments.

-21. **Certificate Chain is Critical**: Kubernetes TLS secrets must include the full certificate chain (service certificate + CA certificate) in the `tls.crt` field.
+20. **Certificate Chain is Critical**: Kubernetes TLS secrets must include the full certificate chain (service certificate + CA certificate) in the `tls.crt` field.
 Browsers require the complete chain to establish trust.

-22. **SAN Extensions Required**: Modern browsers reject certificates without Subject Alternative Names (SAN).
+21. **SAN Extensions Required**: Modern browsers reject certificates without Subject Alternative Names (SAN).
 Always include SAN extensions with the correct DNS names when generating service certificates.

-23. **WebSocket Support in Traefik**: Longhorn and other services using WebSocket require the `traefik.ingress.kubernetes.io/websocket: "true"` annotation.
+22. **WebSocket Support in Traefik**: Longhorn and other services using WebSocket require the `traefik.ingress.kubernetes.io/websocket: "true"` annotation.
 Without this, WebSocket connections fail with HTTP 200 instead of proper WebSocket upgrades (HTTP 101).

-24. **Longhorn Ingress Patching**: The Longhorn Helm chart generates an ingress with a default TLS secret name.
+23. **Longhorn Ingress Patching**: The Longhorn Helm chart generates an ingress with a default TLS secret name.
 You must patch it after deployment to use your custom TLS secret and add WebSocket annotations.

-25. **CA Distribution Service**: Deploying a lightweight Nginx service to distribute the CA certificate makes it easy for users to install the root certificate.
+24. **CA Distribution Service**: Deploying a lightweight Nginx service to distribute the CA certificate makes it easy for users to install the root certificate.
 Include platform-specific installation instructions for better user experience.

-26. **Alert Expression Flow Matters**: Grafana Unified Alerting requires a specific expression flow: Query → Reduce → Threshold.
+25. **Alert Expression Flow Matters**: Grafana Unified Alerting requires a specific expression flow: Query → Reduce → Threshold.
 Threshold expressions need reduced (single-value) data, not time series.
 Using threshold directly on time series results in "invalid format of evaluation results" errors.

-27. **API-Based Contact Points for Flexibility**: API-based provisioning for contact points offers greater flexibility than file-based, especially for complex message formatting.
+26. **API-Based Contact Points for Flexibility**: API-based provisioning for contact points offers greater flexibility than file-based, especially for complex message formatting.
 Use API when you need dynamic content, conditional logic (like emojis based on status), or rich notification formats.

-28. **Separate Infrastructure and Configuration**: Use file-based provisioning for infrastructure (alert rules) and API-based configuration for operational resources (contact points, notification policies).
+27. **Separate Infrastructure and Configuration**: Use file-based provisioning for infrastructure (alert rules) and API-based configuration for operational resources (contact points, notification policies).
 This separation keeps Ansible playbooks focused on infrastructure while allowing operational flexibility.

-29. **X-Disable-Provenance Header**: When using API-based Grafana configuration, include the `X-Disable-Provenance: true` header to prevent provenance conflicts and allow API modifications to work seamlessly.
+28. **X-Disable-Provenance Header**: When using API-based Grafana configuration, include the `X-Disable-Provenance: true` header to prevent provenance conflicts and allow API modifications to work seamlessly.

-30. **ntfy for Simple Notifications**: ntfy provides a self-hosted notification solution without external dependencies, API keys, or complex configuration.
+29. **ntfy for Simple Notifications**: ntfy provides a self-hosted notification solution without external dependencies, API keys, or complex configuration.
 Its JSON message format supports emojis, priority levels, tags, and clickable links—perfect for homelab environments.

-31. **Grafana Unified Alerting Architecture**: Understand the three-layer architecture: Alert Rules (conditions), Contact Points (destinations), and Notification Policies (routing).
+30. **Grafana Unified Alerting Architecture**: Understand the three-layer architecture: Alert Rules (conditions), Contact Points (destinations), and Notification Policies (routing).
 Each layer has different provisioning options and constraints.

-32. **Test Alert Rules with Real Data**: Always verify alert thresholds with actual metrics before deployment.
+31. **Test Alert Rules with Real Data**: Always verify alert thresholds with actual metrics before deployment.
 False positive alerts create alert fatigue and undermine the entire monitoring system.
 Test your alert expression flow to ensure it evaluates correctly.

 ## Conclusion